Fraunhofer-SCAI/ScaiIlp/readme.md

 2. Uncomment the line `add_definitions(-D_ITERATOR_DEBUG_LEVEL=0)` in CMakeLists.txt.

-3. Open CMakeLists.txt in VS2022 with File -> Open -> CMake.
+3. Open CMakeLists.txt (the file in the root folder) in VS2022 with File -> Open -> CMake.

 4. Build and install all desired configurations.